Multiple System Atrophy (MSA)

 What is Multiple System Atrophy (MSA)?

-What are the main symptoms of MSA?
+What are the primary symptoms of MSA?

-Tremors, rigidity, balance problems, and autonomic dysfunction.
+Symptoms include tremors, rigidity, balance problems, and autonomic dysfunction, such as orthostatic hypotension.

-Is MSA a genetic disorder?
+Is MSA a type of Parkinson's disease?

 How is MSA diagnosed?